trippleflux/nxscripts/alcobot/trunk/readme.txt

   Info: Display and search for release pre times.
   Path: modules/generic/pretimes

+  1. Create a MySQL, PostgreSQL, or SQLite database.
+Import the required table schema, pretimes.sql (located in the module's directory).
-  1. Add "pretimes" to the module list in AlcoBot.conf.
+  2. Add "pretimes" to the module list in AlcoBot.conf.
-  2. Configure the [Module::PreTimes] section in AlcoBot.conf.
+  3. Configure the [Module::PreTimes] section in AlcoBot.conf.
-  3. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.
+  4. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.

   ############################################################
   # readlogs                                                 #